DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-unit/create-internal-unit.md

 DCE 5.0 Cloud Edge supports two types of edge units:

-- **Internal Edge Unit** is to install the KubeEdge cloud suite (CloudCore, ControllerManager) for a specified working cluster and manage it throughout its lifecycle.
+- **Internal Edge Unit** is to install the KubeEdge cloud suite (CloudCore, ControllerManager) for a specified worker cluster and manage it throughout its lifecycle.

 - **External Edge Unit** refers to integrating the existing KubeEdge installed in the enterprise system into DCE 5.0 Cloud Edge for unified management.
 See [Creating External Edge Unit](./create-external-unit.md)